Askaniy/TrueColorTools/ReadMe.md

 ![Header logo](logo_header.webp)

-Astronomy-focused set of Python tools with a GUI that uses spectrum construction and eye absorption to compute realistic colors.
+An astronomy-focused set of tools with a GUI that uses spectrum construction and eye absorption to compute realistic colors.

 Input data is accepted in the form of filters measurements (such as color indices) or continuous spectra, in irradiance units or in magnitudes.
 Stores a comprehensive catalog of photometry in a proprietary format.
 Can process spectral cubes, multiband spacecraft images and correct images in enhanced colors.